frontiersi/waterbodies-demo/src/README.md

 * `longestl`: a well-known-text (WKT) string of the longest line geometry for the polygon
 * `longestl_m` : the length of the longest line geometry in metres

 > NOTE: The database connection settings are hard-coded in this script.
+They could be updated to match the `src/updatedb.py` script if desired.